variantstudios/wisdomwaysacupuncture.com/_conditions/womens-health.md

 search_engine_optimization:
   page_title: Acupuncture in Fort Collins for Women's Health & Infertility
   page_description: >-
-    In her almost 20 years experience, Inger has helped thousands of women recover from their women's health problems.
+    In her 20 years of experience, Inger has helped thousands of women recover from their women's health problems.
   share_image_path:
 ---